 Knowing when and where to add some lens flair to your images can make the difference between having them look dramatic or fake.
-This post will go into retouching in a realistic lens flair, even though this image was shot during mid-morning, with the sun already high.
+This post will go into retouching in a realistic lens flair, even though this image was shot during mid-morning.

 What you’ll need: